 - Striking another person without consent.

-- Use or evidence of use of tobacco in any form on campus (excluding University housing) or at University sponsored activities.
+- Use or evidence of use of tobacco in any form or use of electronic cigarettes on campus (excluding University housing) or at University sponsored activities.

 - Use, possession or distribution of any controlled substance, including, but not limited to, narcotic drugs, marijuana, stimulants, barbiturates and/or hallucinogenic drugs, unless prescribed by a licensed physician.
 Please note: Possession also means being in the presence of controlled substance.

 - Use or possession of firearms, ammunition, fireworks (including smoke bombs), explosives, incendiary devises, weapons, dangerous substances, drug paraphernalia and/or materials prohibited by law while on campus or in attendance at University sponsored activities.
 Please note: Possession also means being in the presence of any of the aforementioned items.

 - Viewing or displaying pornography in a public access area or computer lab.

 - Violation of University policies, city ordinances and/or state and federal laws.

 - Violation of Conduct Probation or Strict Campus Conduct Probationary status.

 We believe that violation of the Code of Conduct impinges directly on the rights of others.
 Lack of mention in the Code of Conduct with regard to objectionable actions does not imply approval, and may result in disciplinary action.

 The following disciplinary hearings and councils have been formed to hear cases based upon where the violation took place, the severity of the violation, and which council, in the opinion of the Dean of Students or designated Residential Life Professional is best equipped to handle the hearing of a particular violation.